sunuslee/vim-plugin-random-colorscheme-picker/README.md

   `:Back`

-  then all you hated colorschem will back to select pool, and you might see
+  then all you hated colorscheme will back to select pool, and you might see

   her again:)